Steven24K/TheDesignWeb/README.md

 Install Typescript:
 `npm install -g typescript`

+**Compile and run a single file**

+`tsc sample.ts` This will compile a single Typescript file into a Javascript file.

+`node sample.js` Next, you can run thw generated Javascript file using NodeJs.

 **Running**

 The command below will compile all `.scss` files from the `./sass` folder and put it inside the `./css` folder as `.css` files.